 The New Town Hall (Neues Rathaus) was built in the years 1901 to 1913 in eclectic style.
 The building is beautifully situated on the banks of the Maschteich.
 Inside, four city models show the city of Hanover (Hannover) at different times.
 The observation deck in the dome is accessible via a remarkable elevator, which is…

 At the end of my photo walk through Goslar I came across this Glockenspiel placed at the Kaiserringhaus of Goslar.
 Four times a day it shows figures of miners doing their hard work at the nearby Rammelsberg Mine accompanied by well known tunes like the ‘Steigerlied’.

-In the year 1254 a hospital for people in need, invalids and orphans, but also for pilgrims has been erected in Goslar.
+In the year 1254, a hospital for people in need, invalids and orphans, but also for pilgrims has been erected in Goslar.
 Today the building, which is generally known by its German name ‘Große Heilige Kreuz’, still houses flats for retired people.
-In another part of the former hospital you can visit a couple of craftspeople in their shops.
+In another part of the former hospital, you can visit a couple of…

 On my way from the centre of Goslar to the Imperial Palace (Kaiserpfalz) I came across this double-crooked building in the middle of a row of half-timbered houses.
 I guess, it wouldn’t be that easy to buy furniture for this home?

 At one of the oldest squares in Goslar you can see these strange faces.
 Personally the reminded me more on faces known from overseas than on German ones.
 The German name of the square is Schuhhof.
 During Christmas time a sort of Christmas wood is placed on this square.

 A very special way to learn more about the history of Goslar: This pewter figure museum (Zinnfigurenmuseum) offers guided tours along the numerous showcases telling about the history of the city.